 What I learned about testing:

-- the divides between gender and race in any field of expertise, from intellectual to manual labour, are partly determined by “nurture” (see above) and “nature” (see above), but also by personal preference (from a complex combination of life experiences).
+- The divides between gender and race in any field of expertise, from intellectual to physical, are partly determined by “nurture” (see above) and “nature” (see above), but also by personal preference (from a complex combination of life experiences).

-- entering any field or area of expertise, from athletic to intellectual to manual labour intensive, may require some minimum level of ability (mental and/or physical), but the most successful in a field do not necessarily have the highest ability scores; overall success is strongly connected to other factors like ambition, discipline, and determination.
+- Entering any field or area of expertise, from intellectual to physical, may require some minimum level of ability (meaning some will be excluded), but the most successful people in a field do not necessarily have the highest ability scores; overall success is strongly connected to other factors like ambition, discipline, and determination.

 Perhaps we should be fighting for a healthy form of capitalism, in which employers are looking to hire the best people to create the most successful teams, and must therefore look at people individually, case-by-case, because a good candidate is a complicated combination of ability, desire, will, resilience, etc. These qualities can be cultivated over time, so personal history matters, and they must be taken into account.

-There are still cases where sexism and racism create barriers, and even cases where intimidation is a factor (e.g. reluctance to enter an environment where you are the only representative of your “group”).
-I believed the percentage of all such cases were going down because of healthy market competition and growing social awareness, but recent media stories have me wondering whether we are taking a step backwards.
-I don’t know.
-In any case, we need to stay vigilant, especially in raising children to understand that the opportunities are there, but require hard work; that there will be personal challenges; and that all people must be treated fairly and with dignity.
+I hope we are not taking a step backwards.
+In any case, we need to stay vigilant, especially in raising children to understand that the opportunities are there, but require hard work; that there will always be personal challenges; and that all people must be treated fairly and with dignity.